The many generations and branches of the Bitand family can all place the origins of their surname with the ancient Anglo-Saxon

 years, the English language had no fast system of spelling rules.
 For that reason, spelling variations

 surnames.
 Over the years, many variations of the name Bitand were recorded, including Button, Bitton, Buttoner, Buton, Biton, Buttons, Boutin, Bouttin, Bouton, Boutton, Budden, Buddan, Boudin, Bouddin, Buttan, Buddon, Buddin, Butten, Buttin, Butting, Budding, Buttane and many more.

 Early Notables of the Bitand family (pre 1700)

-(1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English...
-Another 99 words (7 lines of text) are included under the topic Early Bitand Notables in all our PDF Extended History products and printed products wherever possible.
+(1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English politician who sat in the House of Commons between 1625 and 1648, he fought on the Parliamentary side in the...
+Another 79 words (6 lines of text) are included under the topic Early Bitand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bitand family to Ireland

 Some of the Bitand family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland